w3c/svgwg/master/struct.md

 selecting "en-gb", they will be served any kind of English document if British English is not available.
-The user interface for setting user preferences should guide the user to add "en" to get the best matching behavior.</p>
+The user interface for setting user preferences should guide the user to add "en" to get the best matching behavior.

 <p>Multiple languages may be listed for content that is
 intended for multiple audiences.
-For example, content that is presented simultaneously in the original Maori and English versions, would call for:</p>
+For example, content that is presented simultaneously in the original Maori and English versions, would call for:

 <pre>&lt;text systemLanguage="mi, en"&gt;&lt;!-- content goes here --&gt;&lt;/text&gt;</pre>